Redocly/redocly-cli/docs/rules/custom-rules.md

 Property | Type | Description
 -- | -- | --
-my-custom-rule-name | [Custom rule object](#custom-rule-object) | Custom rules definitions enforce your custom API design standards.
+assert/{string} | [Custom rule object](#custom-rule-object) | Custom rules definitions enforce your custom API design standards.
 Add or edit your custom rules in the configuration file.
 A custom rule is a rule that starts with a `assert/` prefix followed by a unique rule name.
 Assertion names display in the lint log if the assertion fails.
 More than one assertion may be defined, and any custom rule may have multiple asserts.

 ## Custom rule object

 Property | Type | Description
 -- | -- | --
 subject | [Subject object](#subject-object) | **REQUIRED.** Locates the [OpenAPI node type](#openapi-node-types) and possible properties and values that the [lint command](../commands/lint.md) evaluates.
-Use with `where` to filter further. assertions | [Assertion object](#assertion-object) | **REQUIRED.** Flags a problem when a defined assertion evaluates false.
+Use with `where` to narrow further. assertions | [Assertion object](#assertion-object) | **REQUIRED.** Flags a problem when a defined assertion evaluates false.
 There are a variety of built-in assertions included.
-You may also create plugins with custom functions and use them as assertions. where | [Where object](#where-object) | Influences evaluation for assertions by only evaluating assertions when the `where` arguments evaluate to true.
-The `where` argument must be structured as a list of valid [where objects](#where-object).
-The `where` list is evaluated from top to bottom.
-When using the `where` list, it evaluates the filter subject specified with any filter assertions, and then continues to evaluate based on that subset of the values.
+You may also create plugins with custom functions and use them as assertions. where | [Where object](#where-object) | Narrows subjects by evaluating the where list first in the order defined (from top to bottom).
 The resolution of reference objects is done at the `where` level.
 See [where example](#where-example).
-The `where` evaluation itself does not result in any problems (it is used for filtering where to run assertions). message | `string` | Problem message displayed if the assertion is false.
+The `where` evaluation itself does not result in any problems. message | `string` | Problem message displayed if the assertion is false.
 If omitted, the default message is: "{{assertionName}} failed because the {{subject}} {{property}} didn't meet the assertions: {{problems}}" is displayed.
 The available placeholders are displayed in that message.
 In the case there are multiple properties, the `{{property}}` placeholder produces a comma and space separate list of properties.
 In case there are multiple problems, the `{{problems}}` placeholder produces a bullet-list with a new line between each problem. suggest | [`string`] | List of suggestions to display if the problem occurs. severity | `string` | Configure the severity level of the problem if the assertion is false.
 It must be one of these values: `error`, `warn`, `off`.
 Default value is `error`.